dankreiger/lieblingsrestaurant/README.md

 - [ ] Unit/integration testing on components, actions, and reducers
 - [ ] Add styleguide
+- [ ] Static type all the components
 - [ ] Make selecting / favoriting more user friendly bzw. allow user to unselect items that aren't favorited
 - [ ] Filter search to restaurants only
 - [x] Make sure redux state is [immutable](https://redux.js.org/recipes/structuringreducers/immutableupdatepatterns)